 A Tale Of Two Cities

-Low oil prices, low commodity prices and the continued Green Fence in China are the three main factors that are affecting waste service costs across the country right now.
+Feb.
+2016 Low oil prices, low commodity prices and the continued Green Fence in China are the three main factors that are affecting waste service costs across the country right now.
 In the current market with cheap oil, “virgin” plastic (a by-product of oil production), is cheaper than recycled plastic.
-At the same time, slower growth in … Continue reading The Economics Of Recycling: What You Should Know
+At the same time, slower … Continue reading The Economics Of Recycling: What You Should Know

 “We believe more zero waste professionals are needed in NYC.
 That is why we are sponsoring this course.
 We are looking for more partners to join us in leading the zero waste movement.” — Ross Guberman, CEO, Great Forest.
 Great Forest is proud to be a sponsor of the first ever Zero Waste Business Associate Training … Continue reading Great Forest Sponsors First Zero Waste Training Course.
 Register Today